 5. Join a professional networking group

 Nothing can boost your business like face to face networking.
 Networking is an excellent way to connect with fellow entrepreneurs and get more warm leads.
 The concept of networking is to connect with other professionals and exchange leads from within their contacts who need the products or services group members provide.
 While many professional associations and networking programs have membership dues, most welcome a first visit as a guest.
-An excellent free networking organization in central Indiana, Power Circle Network, has meetings in Carmel, Greenwood and Westfield.
+An excellent free networking organization, Open In Indiana, has meetings in Carmel, Greenwood, Indianapolis and Zionsville.

 These are only a few ways to help promote your small business on a budget.
 If you’ve got a budget friendly marketing tip you’d like to share, comment below.
 If you want to learn more about marketing your small business, schedule your free marketing consultation with us today!